bxlab/cmdb-quantbio/assignments/bootcamp/lists_loops_conditionals/index.md

 ### Excercises
 --------------

-1. Parse the data from the data string, converting values to appropriate data types as necessary
+1. Parse the data from the data string, converting values to appropriate data types as necessary.
+The column values are chromosome, start position, end position, gene name, expression value, and strand

     - Split the string by the newline character (`\n`) to create a list containing one line per list-entry
     - Use a `for` loop to step through the data, line by line
-    - Split each line by the tab characer (`\t`) to get values for ecah column
+    - Split each line by the tab characer (`\t`) to get values for each column
     - Convert position values to integers and expression values to floats

 ```python